norvig/paip-lisp/docs/chapter16.md

                              Type ? to see legal ones."))))))))
 ```

-The following is `prompt-and-read-vals,` the function that actually asks the query and reads the reply.
+The following is `prompt-and-read-vals`, the function that actually asks the query and reads the reply.
 It basically calls `format` to print a prompt and `read` to get the reply, but there are a few subtleties.
-First, it calls `finish-output.` Some Lisp implementations buffer output on a line-by-line basis.
+First, it calls `finish-output`.
+Some Lisp implementations buffer output on a line-by-line basis.
 Since the prompt may not end in a newline, `finish-output` makes sure the output is printed before the reply is read.

 So far, all the code that refers to a `parm` is really referring to the name of a parameter-a symbol.